 - After your registration is successful & authenticated, the foreign and home agents add your device to their visitor lists.

-- Tunnel is a secure path from HA to FA that ensures the successful delivery of packets to your device.
+- A tunnel is a secure path from HA to FA that ensures the successful delivery of packets to your device.

 - Your device sends packets using its home IP address but shows that it is always on its home network.

-- The drop of packets is solved by reverse tunneling by having the Foreign Agent send packets back to the Home Agent when it receives them from the device.
+- The drop of packets is solved by reverse tunnelling by having the Foreign Agent send packets back to the Home Agent when it receives them from the device.

 - Stay connected & online always (99% efficiency)